ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

 ShedSkin
 ========

 ShedSkin automatically annotates your Python module and compiles it down to C. It works in a more restricted set of circumstances than Cython but when it works - it Just Works and requires very little effort on your part.
-One of the included examples is a Commodore 64 emulator that jumps from a few frames per second when demoing a game to over 50 FPS, where the main emulation is compiled by ShedSkin and used as an extension module to pyGTK running in CPython.
+One of the included examples is a Commodore 64 emulator that jumps from a few frames per second with CPython when demoing a game to over 50 FPS, where the main emulation is compiled by ShedSkin and used as an extension module to pyGTK running in CPython.

 Its main limitations are:

 * prefers short modules (less than 3,000 lines of code - this is still rather a lot for a bottleneck routine!)
 * only uses built-in modules (e.g. you can't import ``numpy`` or ``PIL`` into a ShedSkin module)

+The release announce for v0.8 includes a scalability graph http://shed-skin.blogspot.com/2011/06/shed-skin-08-programming-language.html showing compile times for longer Python modules.
+It can output either a compiled executable or an importable module.

 You run it using ``shedskin your_module.py``.
 In our case move ``pure_python_2.py`` into a new directory (``shedskin_pure_python\shedskin_pure_python.py``).
 We could make a new module (as we did for the Cython example) but for now we'll just one the one Python file.